 Chaptico in St. Mary's County, Maryland — The American Northeast (Mid-Atlantic)

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Christ Church King and Queen Parish (here, next to this marker); Chaptico (about 600 feet away, measured in a direct line); a different marker also named Chaptico (approx. 0.2 miles away); "Deep Falls" (approx. 1½ miles away); Forest Hall (approx. 5 miles away); Extending the Rail (approx. 5.4 miles away); Tobacco Barns (approx. 5.4 miles away); Village of Mechanicsville (approx. 5.6 miles away).
+Prosperous Port Town (approx. 1½ miles away); Christ Church King and Queen Parish (approx. 1½ miles away); Chaptico (approx. 1½ miles away); a different marker also named Chaptico (approx. 1½ miles away); Forest Hall (approx. 4.9 miles away); Tobacco Barns (approx. 5.1 miles away); Three Notch Road (approx. 5.4 miles away); Extending the Rail (approx. 5.6 miles away).
 Touch for a list and map of all markers in Chaptico.

 Categories. • Colonial Era • Government & Politics • Settlements & Settlers •

 Credits.
 This page was last revised on August 18, 2019.
 This page originally submitted on March 1, 2015, by Don Morfe of Baltimore, Maryland.
 This page has been viewed 285 times since then and 23 times this year.
 Photos: 1, 2, 3, 4. submitted on March 1, 2015, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.